Our Lady of the Miracles Cathedral, Kallianpur (Milagres Cathedral): History

 The statue used for those processions is the one now used for Cherell in the church for processions on the feast days.
 This statue was found on the Malpe shore and was delivered by the fishermen to the church.
 It is believed to be the statue placed by Vasco da Gama on the Thonse Par Islands when he landed there and which he named the St. Mary's Islands.

 In 2012, it was appointed as the Cathedral Church of the newly formed diocese, the Roman Catholic Diocese of Udupi, which was inaugurated on 15 October 2012, at the church.

+In 2016, the church was renovated and the facade was rebuilt for its Platinum jubilee.